hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/aliexpress/api/_examples/rest/AliexpressAffiliateOrderListbyindexRequest.md

 *   **Potential Errors/Improvements:**
     *   The code lacks any error handling.
 In real-world applications, it would be crucial to include exception handling within the class methods to catch potential API errors (timeouts, incorrect responses, authentication failures).
-    *   The initialization of `RestApi` lacks demonstration of how it is actually used for a request.
+    *   The initialization of `RestApi` lacks demonStartion of how it is actually used for a request.
 It looks like a preparation-only code snippet for an actual API call.

 *   **Relationship with other parts of the project:** The `AliexpressAffiliateOrderListbyindexRequest` class depends directly on the `RestApi` class, and indirectly on any other classes or modules that are used internally by `RestApi`.
 The API request logic might be embedded within the `RestApi` class.
 These components presumably form part of a larger system for handling interactions with various e-commerce APIs.